Social commerce leverages buyer behaviors in the customer journey—and its power in the buying decision is only growing larger.

 Since Facebook’s launch of their ad platform on November 6th, 2007 they’ve made billions in revenue, showing their advertisers that they weren’t just a platform to market on… they were a platform to get conversions on too.

-Social channels Twitter, Snapchat, and TikTok aren’t left out of this revenue—they have their own advertising revenue that makes brands around the world think, “How do I do social shopping right?”.
+Social channels Instagram, Twitter, Snapchat, and TikTok aren’t left out — they have their own advertising revenue that makes brands around the world think, “How do I do social shopping right?”.

-In the age of social commerce, there are two ways to go about social media “right’.
+In the age of social commerce, there are two ways to do social media shopping “right”.
 The first is by marketing to a customer using social media, having them click on a link that brings them to a webpage, and then having them check out on that page.
-You can look at this as On-Network Commerce.
-The other way to go about doing social media is more recent (hint: Facebook x Shopify) and brands market to a social media user, have that user click on their post to see the product tags and then go through the entire checkout process on the social media sites.
+This is Off-Network Commerce, or using social to drive sales on your website.
+The other way to sell via social media is more recent (hint: Facebook x Shopify).
+On-Network Commerce is where brands will market to a social media user, have that user click on their post to see the product tags and then go through the entire checkout process on social media – selling directly on social.

 Let’s take a deeper look at defining both of these approaches.